 Spending time in the sun or in tanning beds might seem beneficial in the moment, but too much exposure to UV rays can lead to skin cancer.
-At Jordan Valley Dermatology Center in West Jordan, Utah, dermatologist Douglass Forsha, MD, and his team provide skin cancer screenings and in-office treatments.
+At Jordan Valley Dermatology Center in South Jordan, Utah, dermatologist Douglass Forsha, MD, and his team provide skin cancer screenings and in-office treatments.
 If you see a suspicious mole or are due for a preventive skin cancer screening, call the office or book an appointment online today.

 Skin cancer is a type of cancer that occurs in one of several cell types within your skin.
 Like all other types of cancer, skin cancer happens because of uncontrolled or abnormal cell growth.
 It’s a common type of cancer because of your skin’s exposure to UV radiation, which comes from the sun.